-You can upgrade to HDP 3.0.x and HDP 3.1.0.
+You can upgrade to HDP 3.1.5.
 Upgrading your HDP cluster involves registering your new HDP version, updating base URLs, installing the new HDP packages, and then performing either an express or rolling upgrade.

 You have obtained the necessary HDP, HDP UTILs, and HDF base URLs from the HDF Release Notes.